pankaj139/system-design-interview-solutions/cdn_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Video is segmented into chunks, served from edge servers, and players adapt quality based on bandwidth and buffer conditions.
+**Answer:** * Video is segmented into chunks, served from edge servers, and players adapt quality based on bandwidth and buffer conditions.

 </details>

+#### Intermediate Level

-**Q4:** How would you design video streaming for a CDN that needs to handle 1 billion requests per day?
+**Q1:** How would you design video streaming for a CDN that needs to handle 1 billion requests per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.
+**Answer:** * Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.

 </details>

-**Q5:** What happens when your video streaming system goes down during peak traffic?
+**Q2:** What happens when your video streaming system goes down during peak traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Fallback mechanisms, edge server optimization, and recovery procedures to maintain video quality.
+**Answer:** * Fallback mechanisms, edge server optimization, and recovery procedures to maintain video quality.

 </details>

-**Q6:** How would you handle video streaming for a CDN that needs to work across multiple data centers?
+**Q3:** How would you handle video streaming for a CDN that needs to work across multiple data centers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Cross-region video processing, adaptive streaming protocols, and global content distribution.
+**Answer:** * Cross-region video processing, adaptive streaming protocols, and global content distribution.

 </details>

+#### Advanced Level

-**Q7:** Design video streaming for a CDN that needs to support real-time live streaming.
+**Q1:** Design video streaming for a CDN that needs to support real-time live streaming.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge video processing, low-latency streaming protocols, bandwidth optimization, and intelligent content routing.
+**Answer:** * Edge video processing, low-latency streaming protocols, bandwidth optimization, and intelligent content routing.

 </details>

-**Q8:** How would you handle video streaming for a CDN that needs to support custom domains and enterprise features?
+**Q2:** How would you handle video streaming for a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Custom domain routing, enterprise video policies, and advanced analytics for video content.
+**Answer:** * Custom domain routing, enterprise video policies, and advanced analytics for video content.

 </details>

-**Q9:** What video streaming optimizations would you implement for a CDN with high throughput?
+**Q3:** What video streaming optimizations would you implement for a CDN with high throughput?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.
+**Answer:** * Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design video streaming for a CDN that needs to support custom domains and enterprise features?
+**Q1:** How would you design video streaming for a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Custom domain routing, enterprise video policies, and advanced analytics for video content.
+**Answer:** * Custom domain routing, enterprise video policies, and advanced analytics for video content.

 </details>